 Most days in November through May, opportunities are abundant for winter recreation or simply playing in the snow at Crater Lake National Park.
-Join a popular ranger-guided snowshoe walk or ski in solitude along a designated route.
+Join a popular ranger-guided snowshoe walk, or ski in solitude along a designated route.
+Winter activities in the park also require knowledge of winter safety.
 Whatever activity you choose, please watch this winter safety video of the hidden dangers that snow may present.Winter Backcountry Camping

 Cross Country (Nordic) Skiing

 The park receives an average of 43 feet (13 meters) of snow per year.
 It is open year-round, 24 hours a day but the north entrance road and Rim Drive are closed to wheeled vehicles in the winter.
 The west and south entrances are plowed daily as needed, and are open to automobiles throughout the year.

 Ranger-Guided Snowshoe WalksRanger-guided snowshoe walks become increasingly popular each year.
 The walks generally last two hours, and cover one to two miles of moderate-to-strenuous terrain.
 Most walks begin at Rim Village and continue through the sub-alpine forests and meadows along the lake rim.
 The ranger determines the route.